 Paula adds that if you’re going to allow teens to be home with friends alone, set boundaries beforehand such as: no deliberate damage to property; no smoking in the house; no taking your things; don’t touch the alcohol; don’t help themselves to food without checking with you first.

-If you’ve said yes to a party or sleepover
+If you’ve said yes

 - decide on numbers – and stick to it